NiccoloMalingridiBagnolo/Alis-Blockchain-for-student-loans/README.md

 # Finally
 Specific analysis details are provided as comments and markdowns in the notebook, as well as details concerning the workings of the most important functions.
+For a more thourough explanation please see our video presentation at https://drive.google.com/file/d/1E3DwpIBGkCv807663-OOLsw7Z6pLjQuF/view?usp=sharing